IDMNYU/IdeationPrototyping_A_SP23_LadyK/syllabus.md

 You must do the assignments, in the order that they are assigned.
 Each is strategically placed within the semester.
 They work together like building blocks.
 Thus, they cannot be skipped as you will not have the pieces to work with for the subsequent assignment.

 Process sites are reviewed and assessed weekly.
-Work is due on **Sundays by 2pm EST.** You are welcome to post it earlier than this.
-Work posted after that will go towards the following week, and be reviewed next Sunday evening.
+Work is due on **~~Sundays~~ TUESDAY by 2pm EST.** You are welcome to post it earlier than this.
+Work posted after that will go towards the following week, and be reviewed next <strike>Sunday</strike> TUESDAY evening.
 This put you behind, as your work will not be reviewed in time.
 A record is made for the missing work, as this effects your overall grade and your opportunity to progress.

 Late work beyond two weeks is submitted only under the advisement of the professor.
 Please contact me to discuss this with me.
 It's critical to strategize.
 I will advise you how to move through the material.
 Office hours are great for this.